kathmbell/startup-success-data-viz/README.md

 1. In an industry with high levels of uncertainty, the casual observer can believe that when a startup company is successful it is a random event.
 I will answer how, when and how much money a startup should take in order to successfully reach the next round of funding.

 2. Crunchbase  Pro dataset.
 I have access to a Pro account.
 I also found a data dump from 2014 here: https://data.world/datanerd/startup-venture-funding.
-It will require some work to accurately create the exports, as the maximum export is 1000 rows.
 Due to changes in technology and significant financial resets, I will be looking at companies founded after 2000.

 3. I have used the Crunchbase Pro dataset in the past primarily for data mining purposes.
 The data is self-reported by industry.